 This incentive is is good through 2021 and is reduced to 22% after 2020.

 A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company claiming the credit would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
-Both the residential and commercial ITC are equal to 30 percent of the basis that is invested in eligible property which have commence construction through 2019.
+Both the residential and commercial ITC are equal to 30 percent of the basis that is invested in eligible property which have commenced construction through 2019.
 The ITC then steps down to 22 percent in 2021.
 After 2021, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent unless the U.S. Congress passes legislation to extend, increase, and/or make permanent tax credits for investments in solar by individuals or by corporations.

 Commercial and utility projects which have commenced construction before December 31, 2021 may still qualify for the 30, 26 or 22 percent ITC if they are placed in service before December 31, 2023.
 The Treasury and IRS are currently drafting guidance which will inform solar developers of which percentage of ITC they will qualify for depending on when they started their project